About Us

 Thank you to our funders!

-A special thank you to the Lewis N. Cotlow Research Fund and the GW Selective Excellence Fund!
+A special thank you to the Lewis N. Cotlow Research Fund, the GW Selective Excellence Fund, and the Siegelman Undergraduate Research Enhancement Grant!
 We are so grateful for your support and would not be successful without you.